Lake trout: Range

 From a zoogeographical perspective, lake trout have a relatively narrow distribution.
-They are native only to the northern parts of North America, principally Canada, but also Alaska and, to some extent, the northeastern United States.
+They are native only to the northern parts of North America, principally Canada, but also Alaska and, to some extent, the Northeastern United States.
 Lake trout have been widely introduced into non-native waters in North America and into many other parts of the world, mainly Europe, but also into South America and certain parts of Asia.
 Although lake trout were introduced into Yellowstone National Park's Shoshone, Lewis and Heart lakes legally in the 1890s, they were illegally or accidentally introduced into Yellowstone Lake in the 1980s where they are now considered invasive.
+They have also notably been introduced into the Tahoe region, such as in Lake Tahoe and Donner Lake.

 Description

+Lake trout have a common Salmonidae body, with an elongated figure, a single dorsal and adipose fin, and lack spines on any of their fins.
+The pattern of lake trout is a uniform olive-grey, darker near the back, and white on the belly.
+They are covered in light beige or white spots along the body.
+The fins are yellow-ish, and may have white tips.
+During spawning, the belly becomes more yellow-orange, and the fins develop a red hue with more developed white edges.
+They have small but sharp teeth, which are more visible compared to other species of trout during non-spawning periods.